rakeshbodavula/Emojis/README.md

-This Repository contains my Web Development Projects
+This Repository contains a simple HTML and CSS project